Vice Admiral George P. Nanos, USN (Ret.)

 Pete’s Trident Scholar research was titled, "The Diffraction of Microwaves in a Circular Aperture of Depth Greater than One Wavelength."

-Vice Admiral George P. Nanos Jr. was born in Torrington, Connecticut, on April 11, 1945.
-Reared in New Hampshire, he attended public schools in Bedford and Manchester, graduating from high school as a National Merit Scholar in 1963.
+Vice Admiral George P. Nanos Jr. was born in Torrington, Connecticut, and reared in New Hampshire, he attended public schools in Bedford and Manchester, graduating from high school as a National Merit Scholar in 1963.
 He is a graduate of the U.S. Naval Academy, where he conducted independent research in physics and was awarded the Harry S. Ward Trident Scholar’s Prize for 1967.
 Following graduation from the academy, he spent two years at sea as ASW and gunnery officer aboard USS GLENNON (DD-840) before entering Princeton University where in 1974 he received his doctorate in physics under the Burke Program.

 Returning to sea, Vice Admiral Nanos served as engineer officer aboard USS FORREST SHERMAN (DD-931) and as material officer on the staff of Destroyer Squadron Ten.
 During a subsequent tour as the manager for technical development in the Navy’s High Energy Laser Program office (NAVSEA PMS-405), he was selected as an engineering duty officer in 1980.